RetroDECK/ES-DE/THEMES-DEV.md

 * `selectedSecondaryColor` - type: COLOR
     - Color of the highlighted entry of the secondary entry type.
     - Default is the same value as `selectedColor`
+* `selectedBackgroundColor` - type: COLOR
+    - Background color of the highlighted entry of the primary entry type.
+    - Default is `00000000`
+* `selectedSecondaryBackgroundColor` - type: COLOR
+    - Background color of the highlighted entry of the secondary entry type.
+    - Default is the same value as `selectedBackgroundColor`
 * `fontPath` - type: PATH
 * `fontSize` - type: FLOAT
     - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
 This calculation is based on the reference 'S' character so other glyphs may not fill this area, or they may exceed this area.